spritebuilder/SpriteBuilder/README.md

 # SpriteBuilder

-SpriteBuilder is the first game development suite for rapidly building native iOS and Android games with Objective-C and Xcode.
+SpriteBuilder is the first game development suite for rapidly building native iOS games with Objective-C and Xcode.
 SpriteBuilder is free and open source (MIT licensed).
 Core Features:

 * Designer-friendly UI